,

 Read my affiliate policy.

-Italian Dressing in the Kitchen
+Italian Salad Dressing in the Kitchen

 How to Make and Store Homemade Italian Dressing

-For a great shortcut, make up a batch of homemade Italian seasoning mix to replace the thyme, basil, and oregano.
+For a great shortcut, make a batch of homemade Italian seasoning mix to replace the thyme, basil, and oregano.
 Just use 1 ½ teaspoons of the Italian seasoning mix instead of the herbs listed in the recipe.
 Then it’s easy to make this recipe from memory.
 You may not even need to measure after a few practice runs!

-Recipe for zesty Italian dressing
+Italian dressing

 Homemade Italian Dressing Recipe